SaintNameless/CloudNative/readme.md

 ### Build and Package Microservices:
 Build and package each microservice using Maven.

-'''Bash
+'Bash'

-mvn clean package
+'mvn clean package'
-'''

 Using Dockerfile to build images.

-'''Bash
+'Bash'

-docker build -f .
+'docker build -f .'
-'''

 Deploy your images on the k8s-environment.

-'''Bash
+'Bash'

-kubectl create -f k8s-deployment/*.yaml
+'kubectl create -f k8s-deployment/*.yaml'
-'''

 Ensure proper communication between microservices.